-II.
 Leadership and Organization

-A. Overall Description
+• Overall Description

 The ASC Quality Review Committee (QRC) with approval from the Governing Body must ensure the ASC conducts ongoing surveys and projects to monitor and evaluate the quality of patient care at the ASC that reflects the scope and complexity of services at the ASC.
-The QRC is required to initiate the regularly-scheduled Patient Safety Data Reporting (As defined in Appendix C) for a number of random cases, and when applicable, review unanticipated operative sequela per the American Association for Accreditation of Ambulatory Surgical Facilities.
+The QRC is required to initiate the regularly-scheduled Patient Safety Data Reporting (As defined in Appendix C) for a number of random cases, and when applicable, review unanticipated operative sequela per Quad A.

-B. QRC Membership
+QRC Membership